christopher-wong/portfolio-website/README.md

-# website-simple
+# portfolio-website
-This is my Portfolio website to showcase a some information about myself and my social links and resume.
+This is my website to showcase my resume, contact info, and social links along with a brief description of myself

 ## Technologies used:
 * `HTML / CSS`